-Where all, or an element of the proceeds of sales have not been received in cash or cash equivalent (as noted on the Realisations table on pages 31 and 32), and are not readily convertible to cash, they do not qualify as realised gains for the purposes of distributable reserves calculations and therefore do not form part of distributable reserves.
+^{} Where all, or an element of the proceeds of sales have not been received in cash or cash equivalent (as noted in the Realisations Table on pages 32 and 33), and are not readily convertible to cash, they do not qualify as realised gains for the purposes of distributable reserves calculations and, therefore, do not form part of distributable reserves.

-9. Participating Interests
+9. Participating interests

-At 30 November 2024, the Company held shares amounting to 20% or more of the relevant class of equity capital for the following undertakings:
+At 30 November 2024, the Company held shares amounting to 20% or more of the relevant class of equity capital for the following undertakings.